Isaac Bruce: 1997 season

+1998 season

+Prior to his injury in 1998 in a home game against the Minnesota Vikings, Bruce had 11 catches for 192 yards and an 80-yard touchdown.
+He appeared in five games in the 1998 season and had 32 receptions for 457 yards and one touchdown.

+1999 season

-In 1999, Bruce was a Second-team All-Pro and was voted to his second Pro Bowl.
+In 1999, Bruce was a second-team All-Pro and was voted to his second Pro Bowl.
 He caught 77 passes for 1,165 yards and 12 touchdowns as Rams had a 13–3 record and advanced to the Super Bowl.
 He also led Rams in receiving yards in the playoffs, with 317 yards on 13 catches with a team-high two touchdowns.
 Bruce caught Kurt Warner's 73-yard touchdown pass late in the fourth quarter of Super Bowl XXXIV to give the Rams a 23–16 lead, which turned out to be the game winner.

+2000 season

 Bruce with the Rams in 2007.

 Prior to the 2000 season, Bruce was re-signed by the Rams to a 7-year, $42 million contract extension.
-In 2000, Bruce was again a Pro Bowler and caught 87 passes for 1,471 yards and 9 touchdowns.
+In 2000, Bruce was again a Pro Bowler and caught 87 passes for 1,471 yards and nine touchdowns.
 He became the first Rams receiver to earn back-to-back Pro Bowl invitations since Henry Ellard accomplished the feat for the 1988 and 1989 seasons.
 Bruce either led or was tied for the most receptions six times in 2000, led the team in receiving yards six times, and posted four 100-yard receiving games.
 That same year, Bruce and teammate Torry Holt became only the second WR duo from the same team to each gain over 1,400 yards in the same season (see Herman Moore and Brett Perriman).

+2001 season

-In 2001, the Rams returned to the Super Bowl, losing to the New England Patriots, and Bruce made the Pro Bowl for the fourth time, becoming only the third receiver in franchise history to earn three consecutive Pro Bowl invitations (Elroy Hirsch 1951–53, Jim Phillips 1960–62).
+In the 2001 season, Bruce totaled 64 receptions for 1,106 yards and six touchdowns.
+The Rams returned to the Super Bowl, losing to the New England Patriots, and Bruce made the Pro Bowl for the fourth time, becoming only the third receiver in franchise history to earn three consecutive Pro Bowl invitations (Elroy Hirsch 1951–53, Jim Phillips 1960–62).
 Bruce was voted offensive captain and became the franchise career leader in 100-yard receiving games (29), 1,000-yard seasons (5), and receiving touchdowns (56).
 He became just the second player in team history to post 500 career receptions vs. New York Giants on October 14, 2001.
-He caught five passes for 56 yards against New England in Super Bowl XXXVI.
+He caught five passes for 56 yards in a 20–17 loss to New England in Super Bowl XXXVI.

+2002 season

 Bruce became the Rams' all-time leader in receptions in 2002 while posting his fourth consecutive 1,000-yard receiving season.
 That year, he led the team with seven touchdown receptions, and ended the season with 79 receptions for 1,075 yards.
 On his 30th birthday, Bruce had three fumbles in a game.
 Luckily for Bruce, he scored a game-winning touchdown and the game is almost forgotten because of 34–34 tie between the Falcons and Steelers the same day.